TrimTabs Investment Research: Reports

-The TrimTabs Demand Index (TTDI) uses regression analysis of fund flow and sentiment variables for intermediate-term market timing.
-The index has had an outstanding track record since its launch in September 2008.
-As of March 2016, the TTDI had outperformed the S&P 500 by a power of 10.
-The TTDI is one of the ways the firm provides institutional and retail investors with trading strategies and investment insights.

 Real-Time Macroeconomics

-In addition, TrimTabs also provides a comprehensive assessment of the overall health of the U.S. economy by tracking wage and salary growth and employment growth based on real-time income tax withholdings data from the U.S. Treasury, credit indicators, unemployment claims, surveys of manufacturers and purchasing managers, and housing indicators.
+TrimTabs provides an assessment of the overall health of the U.S. economy by tracking wage and salary growth and employment growth based on real-time income tax withholdings data from the U.S. Treasury, credit indicators, unemployment claims, surveys of manufacturers and purchasing managers, and housing indicators.

 The overall health of the domestic economy is update each week through their TrimTabs Macroeconomic Index (TTMI), a correlation weighted index of 16 leading economic indicators.
-It has done an excellent job identifying major economic inflection points.